Louise Borgia: Betrothals

 On 12 March 1507, her father was killed at the siege of Viana in the service of her maternal uncle, King John III of Navarre.
+Her mother withdrew from life to her castle of La Motte-Feuilly in Touraine and dedicated herself to mourning and administrating her estates in the company of her daughter.

-Her mother was her guardian until her death on 11 March 1514 when Louise was not quite fourteen years old.
-Louise then succeeded her mother as Dame de Chalus.
+Her mother was her guardian until her mother's death on 11 March 1514 when Louise was not quite fourteen years old.
+Louise then succeeded her mother as Dame de Châlus.
+After this she was placed by her maternal grandfather in the household of Louise of Savoy.
+She stayed there for about three years then lived at the court of Navarre.
+She never met, but did correspond with her aunt Lucrezia Borgia.